camikazegreen/interview/README.md

-# UA Person #
+# UAQS Person #

 ## Overview ##
-This repository contains a module made with [Features](https://www.drupal.org/project/features) that provides a UA Person content type and a simple view display for a profile directory.
+This repository contains a module made with [Features](https://www.drupal.org/project/features) that provides a UAQS Person content type and a simple view display for a profile directory.

 ## Requirements ##
 - In order to use this feature, you must first download and enable the [Features](https://www.drupal.org/project/features) module.
 - Place the feature from this repository into your site's module folder and enable it as you would any other module.
 - Dependencies:
   - Drupal Core modules